 To help prove my point, let’s review the next two queries.
 Notice that the first one will find all x86 computers with Monitor Information Reporting v5 and the second query will do the same for x64 computers.

 Below are the results for both queries.
 Notice that the x86 query only has one computer and the x64 has three computers.
 Compare these results with the combined query (inner join) above, and you can see that Win2k8 is missing from the list.
 This is because the computer is x86 and does not have any x64 software installed on it.

 How can you ensure that you are always getting accurate results?
 Well, if the query is for a collection, then the simplest way is to use two queries to populate the collection; both are listed above.
 Most people, however, only want to use a single query.
 In this case, you will need to learn about subselect queries.

 See my previous blog posts on the subject:

 Below is the subselect query version for both x86 and x64 computers.

 You can see that with this query, Win2k8 is listed within the results as expected.

 I hope this helps clear up the issue of having a single query to locate both x86 and x64 software titles.
-If you have any questions, please feel free to contact me at @GarthMJ.
+If you have any questions about OS architecture and queries, please feel free to contact me at @GarthMJ.